badboysm890/ProjectXChallege/README.md

 # Squirtle Style Changer (Dynamic Style)(Chrome Extension)

 Change Any webstied background,font,size and whatever you want to do with squirtle :P ....

+#Note: Most of the CRX Wont work becoz of the not in chrome store!!

+#so better use it as "load Unpacked" option!!